 These were just a few of the nearly 200, probably over 200 comments left on Nola.com‘s reporting of the recent incident in Florida (of course) of a white man (Michael Drejka) shooting a Black man (Markeis McGlockton) after he (Drejka) was shoved to the ground.
 Drejka was shoved to the ground because he was harassing McGlockton’s girlfriend over her idling in a handicapped parking spot.
 After Drejka was on the ground, McGlockton stood there, he didn’t run at him, he didn’t make any movement suggestive of his going to go back to strike further.
 He shoved and waited as if he were trying to make sure Drejka understood he needed to stop harassing people.
 Instead Drejka pulled out his concealed weapon like he was the lead in an action movie, aimed, and fired.
 There were other people within close proximity who saw the gun get pulled and had to run, in fear for their own lives.
 Imagine if they too had a gun and felt threatened by Drejka’s gun draw…it would’ve been straight wild-west.

 Here’s the rub, and I think the comments of Anonymous 3 and Anonymous 4 sum it up the best, Stand Your Ground Laws are only employed for the benefit of white folks killing Black people.
-This same scenario in a low-income neighborhood between two Black men would be ‘tsk-tsked’ by the rest of the society, and the shooting would be considered an over-reaction to a simple fist fight.
+This same scenario occurring in a low-income neighborhood between two Black men would be ‘tsk-tsked’ by the rest of society.
+The shooting would be considered an over-reaction to a simple fist fight.
 If this were two Black men, the shooter would’ve been arrested, because the rest of society wouldn’t empathize with the idea that he feared for his life.
 There is no such thing as Stand Your Ground in low-income or predominately Black or high crime (of any racial makeup) neighborhoods.

 Then, we would hear all about both the shooter’s and the victim’s backgrounds–their criminal histories, their mama’s criminal histories, whether their fathers were in their lives, if they had kids out of wedlock, whether he went to school or not.
 We would hear all sorts of statistics about black-on-black crime, about crime-ridden neighborhoods and drugs and unemployment levels, about how those places and those people have a “culture of violence” and don’t value life, about how we need more after-school programs and mentoring.
 The question of whether Black man 1 feared for his life due to the actions of Black man 2, would never be entered into the equation.
 There would just be one dead man and another man in jail.